 - 1. All orders must be delivered at least 30 minutes before the RC office closes.
 The order cannot be delivered during the check periods. - 2.
 All orders must be placed from the residence hall office.
 When placing an order, the student's name and office phone number must be given. - 3.
-When the food is delivered, student can pick up from Food Delivery Drop Off Location.
-During this process the student keeps the RC informed telling them when the driver arrives and when they come back into the hall with their food.
+When the food is delivered, the student can pick it up from the Food Delivery Drop Off Location.
+During this process, the student must keep the RC informed telling them when the driver arrives and when they come back into the hall with their food.